Homewaters: Human and Natural History in Puget Sound – In Progress

-Published in September 2015.
-My new book explores how we shaped the city through projects such as filling in the Duwamish tideflats, rejiggering Lake Washington, and regrading Denny Hill.
+This award-winning book explores how we shaped the city through projects such as filling in the Duwamish tideflats, rejiggering Lake Washington, and regrading Denny Hill.
+Now out in paperback.

 For thousands of years, people have fashioned piles of stones to delineate trails, honor ancestors, and mark territory.
 In doing so they have sought not only to connect to place but to communicate and share timeless messages.